evanshortiss/evanshortiss.github.io/_posts/2020-05-13-create-a-windows-install-usb-via-macos.markdown

 ```

 Once you have Homebrew installed, quit the Terminal application (the shortcut
 is CMD + Q), then reopen it.
-Next install wimlib by running
+Install wimlib by running `brew install wimlib` in
-`brew install wimlib`.
+the new Terminal you just opened.

 ### Download Windows
 Download a Windows 10 ISO.
 You can do so at this link on [microsoft.com](https://www.microsoft.com/en-us/software-download/windows10ISO).